Facebook Pixel

 Dr. Menahem Merhavy

-Merhavy is currently a fellow at The Harry S. Truman Institute for the Advancement of Peace at The Hebrew University, Jerusalem.
-He teaches at the Department for Islamic and Middle Eastern Studies at the Hebrew University and Rothberg International School.
-Menahem earned his PhD from Tel Aviv University, Department of Middle Eastern and African History in 2012, specializing in Iranian Nationalism.
-Formerly a Fulbright Postdoctoral fellow at The University of Texas at Austin (2013-2014).
+Dr. Menahem Merhavy is a research fellow at the Harry S. Truman Institute for the Advancement of Peace, The Hebrew University of Jerusalem.
+Menahem earned his PhD from Tel Aviv University in Middle Eastern Studies in 2012.
+Formerly a researcher at the Leonard Davis Institute for International Relations at Hebrew University, and a Fulbright Postdoctoral Fellow at The University of Texas at Austin, Dr. Merhavy teaches at Hebrew University’s Rothberg International School and Bar-Ilan University.
+His area of expertise includes radical movements in the Middle East, the Islamic Republic of Iran and the Arab-Israeli conflict.
 His book “National Symbols in Modern Iran” came out in 2019 at Syracuse University Press.

 Dr. Arik Sadan